StackVista/stackstate-docs/develop/developer-guides/custom-functions/monitor-functions.md

 - By utilizing the Import/Export facility under StackState settings.

-After the function is uploaded, it is generally available for any Monitor definition to invoke it.
+After the function is uploaded, it is generally available for any monitor definition to invoke it.
-You can see [this article](../monitors/how-to-create-monitors.md) to learn how to create a custom Monitor that utilizes an existing Monitor function.
+You can see [this article](../monitors/how-to-create-monitors.md) to learn how to create a custom monitor that utilizes an existing monitor function.

 ## See also